 - Residential facility monitoring – would include maintaining a keen eye for issues being faced by students that might result in attrition and student dissatisfaction and providing support to students for smooth transition into the new city and the new job

-- Managing relationships with employment partners – Building relationships with new employment partners, managing timeline, and delivering on agreed upon outcomes
+- Managing relationships with employment partners – Building relationships with employment partners, managing timeline, and delivering on agreed upon outcomes

 Worldwide, more than 75 million young people are unemployed.
 But many employers can’t find people with the skills they need for entry-level jobs.
 Generation was created in 2014 to help bridge this gap—at speed and scale.